Clicky

 Method 3: Boil the jars in a large pot of water for 10 minutes.

 Once you've sterilized your Mason jars, they're ready to use.
-Be sure to fill them with food while they're still hot to prevent bacteria from growing.
+Be sure to fill them with food while they're still hot to help prevent bacteria from growing.

 Mason Jars at Amazon